Presidential Candidate Rick Santorum. Santorum for President

 This is a new version of my site, and a work in progress, with new content being added throughout November and December.
 I’ve brought over all my old blog posts, but photos and formatting still need adjustments.
-Thanks for visiting, and thanks for your understanding if something doesn’t look 100% right.
+Thanks for visiting, and thanks for your understanding if something doesn’t look 100% right, because I’d rather work on my clients’ sites than my own.

 Are you concerned about the environment, water pollution, soil loss, rainforest cutting, worker rights, antibiotic overuse, world hunger, obesity and diabetes, bird flu and drug-resistant super-bugs?
 Are you against violence without reason?
 Do you want a sustainable future for your children?
 Do you want to avoid high cholesterol and heart disease?
 Do you think Michael Vick was wrong, and do you love your cat or dog?
 Will you cry when s/he dies?
 Then in your heart, you know what it is to be vegan.
 Now, it is actually a simple matter to align your actions with your beliefs.